ffxx68/Sharp_LittleC_Compiler/README.md

 ...
 ```

+Other example programs are present in the `Demo\` directory.

 Note that some bugs might still be present, and the supported language is not the full ANSI-C standard (features and limitations are reported in `Docs/littleC manual.txt`).
 Not all unsupported features are checked during compilation, so beware!
 Nonetheless, the job Simon has done is impressive, and even though uncomplete, it can be used to build useful blocks in assembler from simpler C code.

 I'm publishing LittleC here on github (including its source code - see below), hoping someone else might find this project interesting enough to improve it even more.

-What's mostly missing at present is an, even basic, set of standard libraries for keyboard input and screen output handling...
+What's mostly missing at present is an, even basic, set of standard libraries for keyboard input and screen output handling.
+I have written something for the PC-1403 but it's still incomplete.
+See for example `Demo\io_libs\main.c`.

 ## Debugging with MAME